-general case, see Section 8).
-We stress that the reduction is randomized and local (i.e., operations in the resulting graph are easily implemented via operations in the original graph).
+As stated in the introduction, we reduce testing cycle-freeness to testing bipartiteness.
+Recall that we consider bounded-degree graphs, where the degree bound d is assumed to be a constant (for the general case, see Section 8).
+The reduction is randomized and local so that operations in the resulting graph are easily implemented via operations in the original graph.
 Wishing to avoid a general definition of (randomized) local reductions, we explicitly present the tester obtained by it.